 Stress May Be to Blame

-But, if you are looking for stronger underarm relief, Botox Cosmetic can be valid solution to excessive perspiration.
+If you are looking for stronger underarm relief, Botox Cosmetic can be valid solution to excessive perspiration.
 Injected into the sweat glands, Newton, MA, plastic surgeon Joseph A. Russo, MD says that Botox Cosmetic effectively reduces excessive sweating by deactivating the glands responsible for perspiration.
-This leaves your underarms drier and free of bacteria.
+This leaves your underarms drier and free of bacteria.“